 - Cyclists with expensive bikes who are worried about damage to the bike when loading/unloading

 - Families needing to carry more than 4 bikes

 - Families who will consistently be carrying more than one women’s or kid’s bike (see more below under Zip Strips)

 Hanging racks make it possible to just get out and go.
 The other day my family was invited to go biking about 15 miles out of town.
 Three minutes later I had installed the Yakima Ridgeback on the back of my minivan (by myself!) and was ready to load bikes onto it.
-With a tray rack, it’s usually a two-person job to install onto a car because they are much bulkier and significantly heavier.
+With a tray rack like the Yakima Hold-Up EVO, it’s usually a two-person job to install onto a car because they are much bulkier and significantly heavier.

 And for many families, the most important feature about hanging racks is that they are much more affordable than tray racks!